 Alaska law requires the owner of a registered vehicle to have a liability insurance policy in effect that complies with Alaska statute 2822101.
-The minimum amounts for this policy are $50,000 per person and $100,000 per collision for bodily injury or death, and $25,000 for property damage.
+According to Alaska car insurance requirements, the minimum amounts for this policy are:

 How Much Insurance Coverage Should Someone Carry?